Western United Front

 Western United Front (WUF) was an ethnically Fijian political party formed prior to the 1982 elections and contested the election in coalition with the National Federation Party (NFP-WUF Coalition).

-The party was in response to the disenfranchisement of indigenous peoples in the Western Provinces of Viti Levu as despite the presence pf major economic drivers of the country located in their areas they lack representation on the decision making table of the country.
+The party was in response to the disenfranchisement of indigenous peoples in the Western Provinces of Viti Levu as despite the presence of major economic drivers of the country located in their areas they lack representation on the decision making table of the country.

 The perception of eastern itaukei hegemony on the political landscape of the country has created resentment in the Western areas of Viti Levu.

 These Party was formed by one of the Nadroga minor chiefs Gavidi who campaigned on the platform that Western Itaukei should take their rightful place on making decisions and being represented in the Parliament of Fiji.

 The formation of the Party

 Its support was concentrated in the Western Division, mainly in the provinces of Nadroga and Ba.
 Its formation was due to disenchantment of western Fijians about not receiving fair return from the Native Land Trust Board (NLTB) from the income derived from their land.
 Fiji's foreign exchange earnings are mainly generated from sugar, tourism, pine and gold, produced in the western division.
 It was claimed that western landowners, despite providing 65% of the money that financed the NLTB, received only 9%.
 The Party was launched on 17 July 1981 with the following goals: